b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 Do you still remember our tennis example from @sec:statistics_intro_tennis, I hope so.
 Let's modify it a bit to solidify your understanding of the topic.

 Imagine John and Peter played 6 games, but this time the result was 1-5 for Peter.
-Is the difference statistically significant at, let's be crazy, $\alpha$ = 0.15.
+Is the difference statistically significant at the crazy cutoff level for $\alpha$ equal to 0.15.
 Calculate the probability (the famous p-values) for one- and two-tailed tests.

 ### Exercise 4 {#sec:statistics_intro_exercise4}

 In the opening to @sec:statistics_intro_errors I told you a story from the old times.
 The day when I met my friend Paul in a local chess club and lost 6 games in a row while playing with him.
 So, here is a task for you.
 If we were both equally good chess players at that time then what is the probability that this happened by chance (to make it simpler do one-tailed test)?

 ### Exercise 5 {#sec:statistics_intro_exercise5}